 \section{Mapping an MPS to a quantum circuit via Riemannian optimization}

-In this appendix we explain more in detail the procedure used to find a quantum circuit representation of a MPS using Riemannian optimization.
+In this appendix, we explain in more detail the procedure used to find a quantum circuit representation of an MPS using Riemannian optimization.

-We consider the case where one fixes the \textit{structure} of the quantum circuit, and aims to find the two-qubit that unitaries that maximize the overlap with the target quantum state.
-Specifically, let $\ket{\Psi}$ denote the target MPS, and let $\smash{U = \prod_{k=1}^M U_k}$ the unitary representing a quantum circuit with a given structure, where each of the $U_k$ are two qubit gates.
+We consider the case where one fixes the \textit{structure} of the quantum circuit, and aims to find the 2-qubit unitaries that maximize the overlap with the target quantum state.
+Specifically, let $\ket{\Psi}$ denote the target MPS, and let $\smash{U = \prod_{k=1}^M U_k}$ denote the unitary representing a quantum circuit with a given structure, where each of the $U_k$ is a 2-qubit gate.
 We then want to solve the following optimization problem

-that is, we want to perform optimization on the manifold on unitary matrices, the so-called complex $\textit{Stiefel manifold}$ (actually, we consider the simpler case of unitary matrices rather than isometries).
-Such problem is solved using Riemannian optimization techniques aimed specifically at solving optimization problem on manifolds~\cite{EdelmanStiefel1998, boumal2023intromanifolds, LuchnikovReimaniannGD2021, HagareNotesStiefelOpt2011}.
+that is, we want to perform optimization on the manifold of unitary matrices, the so-called complex $\textit{Stiefel manifold}$ (and we consider the simpler case of unitary matrices rather than isometries).
+Such a problem is solved using Riemannian optimization techniques aimed specifically at solving optimization problems on manifolds~\cite{EdelmanStiefel1998, boumal2023intromanifolds, LuchnikovReimaniannGD2021, HagareNotesStiefelOpt2011}.

 We solve the minimization problem above by adapting gradient-descent methods so that each of the trainable parameters of the cost function $L(\bm{\cdot})$, namely the matrices $\qty{U_k}$, remain unitary during the whole optimization process.
-Our implementation largely follows~\cite{LuchnikovReimaniannGD2021}, and we refer the interested reader to such reference for an in-depth analysis on the topic of Riemannian optimization, specifically for quantum information tasks.
-We note that since we are considering optimization over unitary matrices (rather than isometries), the \textit{euclidean} and \textit{canonical} metric on the Stiefel manifold coincide~\cite{EdelmanStiefel1998}, which greatly simplifies the formulas, for example compared to those reported in~\cite{LuchnikovReimaniannGD2021}.
-Additionally, in order to move from one point to another on the manifold we use \textit{Cayley's retraction}, as it was seen to improve convergence compared to other methods, based for example on SVD~\cite{LuchnikovReimaniannGD2021}.
+Our implementation largely follows~\cite{LuchnikovReimaniannGD2021}, and we refer the interested reader to such a reference for an in-depth look at Riemannian optimization, specifically for quantum information tasks.
+We note that since we are considering optimization over unitary matrices (rather than isometries), the \textit{Euclidean} and \textit{canonical} metric on the Stiefel manifold coincide~\cite{EdelmanStiefel1998}, which greatly simplifies the formulas, for example, compared to those reported in~\cite{LuchnikovReimaniannGD2021}.
+Additionally, in order to move from one point to another on the manifold, we use \textit{Cayley's retraction}, as it was seen to improve convergence compared to other methods, based for example on SVD~\cite{LuchnikovReimaniannGD2021}.